seanmorris/seanmorris/README.md

 * I'm working on a [Sonic Fangame](https://sonic-3000.seanmorr.is/) in my spare time.

-* I started my first website in 1998 in elementary school, which started my addiction to the web.
-(It was for pokemon cheats.)
+* I started my first website in 1998, which started my addiction to the web.
+(It was for pokemon cheats)

 * I've contributed code to the [Emscripten project](https://emscripten.org/docs/contributing/AUTHORS.html) (because of php-wasm).